FACorreiaa/go-poi-au-suggestions/solid.md

 ## Example Integration

-Here’s a minimal example combining REST and WebSockets for WanderWiseAI:
+Here’s a minimal example combining REST and WebSockets for Loci:

 **Go Backend (REST + WebSocket):**
 *(Note: Ensure `cors` is correctly imported and used if needed)*